ArnyminerZ/MarkdownText/README.md

 * Code blocks are not supported.
 * Horizontal rules are only supported for `-`, starting with at least 2 characters without spaces.
 * Automatic links are not supported.
-* Backslash of special characters is not supported.

 ## Usage